still kickin hero november 2015

 Sarah didn’t apply to be a Still Kickin Hero, and nobody nominated her, either.

-But I found her myself, when I was reading the paper and her name jumped off the page and into my heart.
+But we found her, when our founder Nora was reading the paper and her name jumped off the page and into Nora's heart.

-It was this story that grabbed my attention.
-The story where her ex-boyfriend, who raped her at knifepoint in February, was convicted and sentenced to 12 years in prison.
+It was this story that grabbed our attention.
+The story where her ex-boyfriend, who raped her at knifepoint, was convicted and sentenced to 12 years in prison.

 Sarah founded Break the SIlence, a movement dedicated to helping break the stigma around sexual assault.
-She has planned two Break the Silence Events in the twin cities, where sexual assault survivors can begin the healing process by finding their voices.
-(Note: the next one is November 10).
+She has planned two Break the Silence Events in the Twin Cities, where sexual assault survivors can begin the healing process by finding their voices.
 And she’s working to create the first sexual assault survivor memorial here in the Twin Cities.

-Sarah isn’t just standing up for herself, but for all victims of sexual assault and for all women.
-She is standing up to rape culture, to a society that asks victims to stay quiet, that asks them whether they were drinking or what they were wearing, instead of standing by them.
+Sarah isn’t just standing up for herself.
+She's standing up for all victims of sexual assault and for all women.
+She is standing up to rape culture, to a society that asks victims to stay quiet, that asks them whether they were drinking or what they were wearing instead of standing by them.

 We’re honored to stand by Sarah.